 Where the relevant person has not met the customer, paragraph 15(5)(k) of the Code lists this as a factor that may pose a higher risk of ML/FT.
 It is important that the relevant person understands who exactly, if anybody, has met the customer, i.e. whether this is the Introducer or another third party, and by what means the customer has been met.
 In some cases a customer will not be met by the relevant person, but also will not be introduced to the relevant person; the relationship will be direct between the customer and the relevant person on a remote basis.
 There could also be cases where the customer is introduced to the relevant person but the Introducer does not meet the customer; in some cases the only person to meet the customer may be the suitable certifier.
-Understanding who, if anyone, met the customer is a vital part in the relevant person's estimation of the ML/FT risk of the introduced customer, whether there is a higher risk requiring enhanced CDD and the extent of reliance to place on CDD provided by the Introducer, if at all.
+Understanding who, if anyone, met the introduced customer, whether there is a higher risk requiring enhanced CDD and the extent of reliance to place on CDD provided by the Introducer, if at all.